thomasasfk/gdrive-repo-sync/README.md

 # GDrive Repo Sync

-- Clones repositories, processes contents into markdown files, and syncs to Google Drive
+- Clones repositories, processes contents into docx files, and syncs to Google Drive
+- Creates Google Drive-compatible documents that Claude can read for use with Claude projects
 - Requires rclone installed and configured with a Google Drive remote named "gdrive"

 ## Usage